eth-act/zkevm-benchmark-workload/crates/ere-hosts/README.md

 ### Force Rerun

 By default, the benchmarker will skip tests that already have output files in the `zkevm-metrics/` directory to avoid redundant computation.
+For `stateless-validator` benchmarks, output files are organized by execution client (e.g., `zkevm-metrics/reth/`, `zkevm-metrics/ethrex/`).
 Use `--force-rerun` to override this behavior:

 ```bash
 # Skip tests that already have results (default behavior)